themill/wiz/doc/release/migration_notes.rst

     InvalidRequirement: The requirement '!!!' is incorrect

-The :class:`wiz.definition.Definition` class is no longer inheriting from :class:`collections.Mapping` so attributes are only accessible from properties as :meth:`~wiz.definition.Definition.get` is no longer available.
+The :class:`wiz.definition.Definition` class is no longer inheriting from :class:`collections.Mapping`, so attributes are only accessible from properties as :meth:`~wiz.definition.Definition.get` is no longer available.

 .. rubric:: Package API